Skip to content

 Without the codename, “the test agent” tends to creep: “well, while it’s there, it could also lint… and run a security scan…”.
 With the codename, the answer is “no, that’s not Bane.
 Bane writes tests.”

-The shipped examples use Batman side-characters because the original operator liked Batman.
+The shipped examples use Batman side-characters because Alfred started with that cast.
 Pick anything coherent:

-• Greek pantheon: Athena (planner), Hephaestus (feature dev), Hermes (notifier), Asclepius (deploy health).
+• Greek pantheon: Athena (planner), Hephaestus (feature dev), Iris (notifier), Asclepius (deploy health).

 • The Wire: Bunk (review), McNulty (triage), Omar (security audit), Lester (bug investigation).